 Nikon D800 versus Olympus E-M1 II

 The Nikon D800 and the Olympus OM-D E-M1 Mark II are two digital cameras that were officially introduced, respectively, in February 2012 and September 2016.
 The D800 is a DSLR, while the E-M1 II is a mirrorless interchangeable lens camera.
-The cameras are based on a full frame (D800) and a Four Thirds sensor.
+The cameras are based on a full frame (D800) and a Four Thirds (E-M1 II) sensor.
 The Nikon has a resolution of 36.2 megapixel, whereas the Olympus provides 20.2 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Nikon D800 and the Olympus E-M1 II are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the D800 – represents the basis for the calculations across all the size and weight measures).